Neofonie/frontend-resources/README.md

 ## Podcasts

+* [CSS Podcast](https://pod.link/thecsspodcast) All about CSS with Una Kravets and Adam Argyle, Developer Advocates from Google
 * [Shoptalk Show](https://shoptalkshow.com/) A podcast about building websites
 * [Toolsday](https://spec.fm/podcasts/toolsday) A show by Una Kravets & Chris Dhanaraj about the latest in tech tools, tips, and tricks on Tuesdays at 2